figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 gem install jekyll
 ```

-If you need a few more words to dig into the background read on:
+If you need a few more words to dig into the background, read on:

 __Xcode CLI tools__ needs to be installed.
 From the terminal you can run `xcode-select --install` or any command that requires xcode CLI tools e.g `gcc`or `make` and MacOS will simply offer to install the CLI tools.

 __Ruby__ for more details read the [install instructions for Ruby](https://www.ruby-lang.org/en/downloads/).
 If you chose the RVM you can get more details on [rvm.io](http://rvm.io/rvm/install)

 ## How to run it

-Basically you will need to to have a directory with some Jekyll compliant MarkDown in it, you'll most likely get this simply by cloning a git repository from somewhere.
+Basically you will need to to have a directory with some Jekyll compliant Markdown in it, you'll most likely get this simply by cloning a git repository from somewhere.

 The start the Jekyll web service - which will automatically build the HTML - and browse it: